MonicaNS/Codepath_Prework/README.md

 This simple project includes a textview, a button, and background color change features.
 Part of the required work is to talk briefly about myself in this readme file.

-I like :food:, :music:, and :driving:.
+I like :food: :music:, and :driving:.